Team-Uniken/api.relid.uniken.com/source/index.md

 ## GetConfig

 The purpose of this routine is to get the configuration (if any) needed for API-Client from the REL-ID backend server so that the behavior of the API-Client can be made configurable in some use cases.
-For example - password policy to be validated when password is set/changed, customization settings, other application/user level settings, etc. <br><br>The result is informed to API-client via status update (core) / event notification (wrapper) callback routines.
+For example - password policy to be validated when password is set/changed, customization settings, other application/user level settings, etc. The result is informed to API-client via status update (core) / event notification (wrapper) callback routines.

 ```c
 int coreGetConfig